Skip to content

 This metric publishes the number of EC2 instances launched by the current RunsOn installation, across various labels:

-This metrics publishes the number of CloudTrail events for the following events (label event_name):
+This metrics publishes the number of CloudTrail events for specific actions:

 Note that CloudTrail events can sometimes be delayed by up to 15 minutes, so you might not see the metrics you are expecting immediately after a change.